cool-hooks/react-wordpress-hooks/README.md

 [![NPM downloads](http://img.shields.io/npm/dm/react-wordpress-hooks.svg?style=flat-square)](https://www.npmjs.com/package/react-wordpress-hooks)

 ## About
 This library helps you use WordPress RESTful API in React app.
-It's provides hooks for all API endpoints and Context to simply access data in every component.
+It provides hooks for all API endpoints and Context to simply access data in every component.

 ## How to Install
 First, install the library in your project by npm: